Add a production pipeline configure-production-pipeline

 The pipeline is saved and you can now manage your pipelines on the Pipelines card on the Program Overview page.

-• Config - Configure settings for traffic filter rules on your AEM environment.
+• Config - Configure settings for various features in your AEM environment.

-• When running a targeted deployment pipeline, WAF configurations will be deployed, provided they are saved to environment, repository, and branch you defined in the pipeline.
+• When running a targeted deployment pipeline, configurations are deployed, provided they were saved to the environment, repository, and branch defined in the pipeline.

 • At any time, there can only be one config pipeline per environment.